nightelf37. This is me. Not much of a troper. Sad to say.

 - Anguished Declaration of Love: He confesses this way to Fluttershy after she calms him down from his obsession in training.

 - Animé Mane: Only in his "rage modes", Crystal Pony form, and Rainbow Power form, it turns spiky and upwards.

 - Anti-Hero: Given that most ponies are pacifistic and he isn't, he's quite like one of these.
 He's willing to kill, make threats of such, and even say those words.

 - Anti-Magic: For some reason, his mind, body, and immediate surroundings are immune to Discord's magic.
 He's still susceptible to other mind-affecting effects such as the "Want It Need It" spell, The Stare, and a cockatrice's stone gaze since the latter is really encasement and not body-altering and the former is a kind of illusion over his eyes that tug at his subconscious.
 And while susceptible, he also possesses some resistance to King Sombra's dark magic.
-As it is, he's only immune to alterations to his body and mind, and hallucinations don't fall under those.
+As it is, he's only immune to forced alterations to his body and mind, and hallucinations don't fall under those.
 It turns out that it was a measure employed by the Story Crew to protect its Field Operatives.

-- Against all odds, and to the surprise of both of them, Tirek was able to successfully breach that barrier.
+- To the surprise of both him and his opponent (and Discord), Tirek was able to successfully breach that barrier.